Is Solar A Good Investment?

 2. Advance energy independence

-When you get solar panels, you get greater distance from rising utility electricity rates and (with a backup battery) grid unreliability.
+When you get solar panels, you get greater protection from rising utility electricity rates and (with a backup battery) grid unreliability.
 Greater energy independence from your utility means you get to use energy on your terms.

 3. Increase your home value